donaldRwilliams/vICC/README.md

 The goal of vICC is to compute varying intraclass correlation coefficients (ICC) in a one-way random effects model (i.e., a random intercepts only model).
-Often computing the ICC is the first step when fitting a mixed-effects (a.k.a., hierarchical, multilevel, etc.) model that results in *merely* one value that is assumed to apply to each group (e.g., person, school).
-The underlying assumption is a common within-group variance, whereas in **vICC** a random-effects model is fitted to the residual variance, thereby permitting group-level ICCs.
-When subjects are the grouping variable, this is akin to investigating individual differences in the ICC.
+Often computing an ICC is the first step when fitting a mixed-effects (a.k.a., hierarchical, multilevel, etc.) model that results in *merely* one value that is assumed to apply to each group (e.g., person, school, etc.).
+The underlying assumption is a common within-group variance, whereas, in **vICC**, a random-effects model is fitted to the residual variance, thereby permitting group-level ICCs.
+When subjects are the grouping variable, this is akin to investigating individual differences.

 ## Measurement Reliability

 The methodology in **vICC** was introduced in Williams, Martin, and Rast (2019).
 The context was measurement reliability in a cognitive inhibition task.
-To this end, **vICC** provides ICC(1), that is correlation for any two observations from the same group, and ICC(2), this is average score reliability.
+To this end, **vICC** provides ICC(1), that is the correlation for any two observations from the same group, and ICC(2), that is average score reliability.
 Both ICC(1) and ICC(2) are reliability indices.

+## Available Models

+The following are implemented in **vICC**:

+1.  `pick_group`: This model has a spike and slab on the random intercepts for the within-group variance.
+This provides posterior inclusion probabilities that each group (e.g., person) does not belong to the common within-group variance model.

 ## Installation